Table of Contents

 Here’s why this kind of advice doesn’t work.

 That means, spending more time together without addressing the source of strain in the relationship is useless.
-You may even damage the relationship more if you spend more time together without knowing what has caused the rift to begin with.

 Parent-Child Relationship Problems

 Parenting is one of the most fulfilling and yet challenging jobs.
 Family life can be stressful.
-It’s no surprise that parent-child relationships are often put on the back burner every day when the issues of homework, grades, household chores, and discipline arise.
+It’s no surprise that healthy parent-child relationships are often put on the back burner every day when the issues of homework, grades, household chores, and discipline arise.

 Many parents unknowingly spend more time damaging the relationship than building it.